LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Updated the way to grant permissions due to the requirements of the new SDK
 - Optimization of wps pin generation initialization (Now PIN code generation loads faster.)
 - Minor updates to the section with detailed information about the network
+- Enabled minify during compilation

 ## Fixed Issues:
 - Getting online vendor information from wpsfinder.
+- Fixed crash when searching in the local database
 - Remade some hardcoded lines
 - Visibility of some objects
 - Fixed a crash when switching passwords (The problem exists in all versions from drygdryg, which migrated from java to kotlin, but I no longer have it)